rsamec/react-binding/README.md

         +   this.props.model.remove(item)
 +   supports for "value/requestChange" interface also to enable to use [ReactLink][valueLink] attribute
     +   valueLink={this.bindTo(employee,"FirstName")}
++   enables binding with value converters
+    +   supports both directions - format (toView) and parse (fromView)
+    +   support for converter parameter - valueLink={this.bindToState("data", "Duration.From",converter, "DD.MM.YYYY")}
+    +   converter parameter can be data-bound - valueLink={this.bindToState("data", "Duration.From",converter, this.state.format)}
 +   usable with any css frameworks
     +   [react-bootstrap][reactBootstrap]
     +   [material-ui][materialUi]